 To mitigate the threat of climate change, the majority of climate models agree that the world will need to remove carbon dioxide from the atmosphere on the scale of approximately 6 gigatons of CO2 per year by 2050.
 That’s roughly the equivalent of the United States’ annual emissions.

 Last year, Stripe announced our Negative Emissions Commitment, pledging at least $1M per year to pay, at any price, for the direct removal of carbon dioxide from the atmosphere and its sequestration in secure long-term storage.
-We’ve since built a small team within Stripe to focus on creating a market for carbon removal by being an early customer for promising negative emissions technologies.
+We’ve since built a small team within Stripe to focus on creating a market for carbon removal by being an early customer for promising carbon removal technologies.

-Today, after a rigorous search and review by a panel of independent scientific experts, we’re excited to announce our first purchases.
-Our request for projects garnered a wide range of negative emissions technologies which came in two broad categories.
+Today, after a rigorous search and review by a panel of independent scientific experts,1 we’re excited to announce our first purchases.
+Our request for projects garnered a wide range of carbon removal technologies which came in two broad categories.

-The world will need a portfolio of negative emissions approaches across these two categories to meet the 2 degree warming target sensibly adopted by many governments.
+The world will need a portfolio of carbon removal approaches across these two categories to meet the 2 degree warming target sensibly adopted by many governments.
 We believe Stripe can make the most impact by focusing our purchases on the latter category to help these solutions improve.

 Stripe’s first purchases

 From 24 promising applications, we’ve selected four high potential projects that exemplify the kinds of innovation required to advance the field.
 We’re especially excited to be the first purchaser from three of the four projects.
 In cases where the projects are still quite early and have low capacity in 2020, we’ve pre-purchased volume for future years.